Wisconsin warden jailed hours before news conference on prison death investigations

 MADISON, Wis.
-(AP) — A Wisconsin prison warden was jailed Wednesday just hours before a scheduled news conference where officials planned to discuss the findings of investigations into multiple deaths at his facility.
+(AP) — The warden of a maximum-security prison in Wisconsin was jailed Wednesday hours before a scheduled news conference where officials planned to discuss the findings of investigations into multiple deaths at the facility.

-Online jail records indicate that Waupun Correctional Institution Warden Randall Hepp was booked into the Dodge County Jail around 8:20 a.m.
+Waupun Correctional Institution Warden Randall Hepp was booked into the Dodge County Jail around 8:20 a.m., online jail records show.
 The records didn't offer further details on why he was jailed or what charges he might face.
-Online court records didn't show any charges filed against him as of mid-morning Wednesday.

-Wanggaard said he didn’t have details on how many people would be charged, or what the charges would be, other than that at least some would be felony charges.
+Wanggaard said he didn’t know how many people would be charged or what the charges would be, other than that at least some would be felony charges.

+In a letter to the sheriff dated Wednesday and obtained by AP, Hoy said more than 20 people remain under internal investigation, at least eight are on administrative leave and nine others were fired or have retired since the Department of Corrections began its probe a year ago.

+None of those people were being charged in Dodge County on Wednesday based on a list the sheriff provided, Hoy wrote in the letter.
+Also, more people are being put on administrative leave as the investigation continues, meaning it's possible others could be deemed relevant to the sheriff’s department investigation, Hoy said.

+Hepp announced on May 28 that he planned to retire at the end of June and that Deputy Warden Brad Mlodzik would take over.
+Hepp said in an email to Waupun staff that he had helped improve "safety and order" at the prison.

+“It is amazing to know how far we have come,” Hepp wrote.
+“We also know we have more to do.”

-Jail Sgt.
-Chad Riter said that Hepp's attorney had visited him, but Riter did not know the attorney's name.
-Riter didn't immediately return a follow-up message inquiring if a reporter could speak with Hepp and asking why he was booked into the jail.
+Dodge County Jail Sgt.
+Chad Riter said Hepp's attorney had visited the warden, but Riter did not know the attorney's name.
+Riter didn't immediately reply to a follow-up message asking whether it would be possible to speak to Hepp and for details about why he was jailed.

 Four inmates have died at Waupun since June 2023, when Dean Hoffman killed himself in solitary confinement.
 Hoffman's daughter filed a federal lawsuit in February alleging that prison officials failed to provide her father with adequate mental health care and medications.